 In a recent very influential paper, Pissarides (2009) showed that in the baseline search and matching model job creation, and hence unemployment volatility, is only affected by wage setting in new matches.
-This is important, since it points to the degree of wage rigidity of new hires as the key statistic determining labor-market dynamics as opposed to wage rigidities in general.1 Naturally, this insight spurred a growing empirical literature studying wage setting for new hires (see e.g. Carneiro, Guimarães and Portugal, 2012, Gertler, Trigari and Huckfeldt, 2016, Haefke, Sonntag and van Rens, 2013 and Martins, Thomas and Solon, 2012).
+This is important, since it points to the degree of wage rigidity of new hires as the key statistic determining labor-market dynamics as opposed to wage rigidities in general.1 Naturally, this insight spurred a growing empirical literature studying wage setting for new hires (see e.g. Carneiro, Guimarães and Portugal, 2012, Gertler, Trigari and Huckfeldt, 2019?, Haefke, Sonntag and van Rens, 2013 and Martins, Thomas and Solon, 2012).

 Pissarides (2009) analyzes the case with exogenous separations, a route supported by the influential finding of Shimer (2007, 2012) that separations contribute very little to unemployment fluctuations.
 However, recent work by Barnichon (2012) show that this result hinges crucially on the assumption that the job finding and the job separation rates are two independent determinants of unemployment.
-Relaxing this assumption increases the role of separations in unemployment volatility substantially to about 40 percent of unemployment's variance; see also Fujita and Ramey (2009), Elsby, Michaels, and Solon (2009) for additional evidence of the importance of the separations margin in understanding unemployment volatility.
+Relaxing this assumption increases the role of separations in unemployment volatility substantially to about half of unemployment's variance; see also Fujita and Ramey (2009), Elsby, Michaels, and Solon (2009) for additional evidence of the importance of the separations margin in understanding unemployment volatility.
 In light of this finding, we take a step back in this paper and study the role of wage rigidities for incumbent workers in a search and matching model with endogenous separations as in e.g. Pissarides (1994), where wages of new hires are fully flexible.
 We begin by showing that wage rigidities of incumbent workers are important for separations and hence employment volatility in a simple partial equilibrium setup.
 Intuitively, a positive shock to productivity increases all wages that can be adjusted, but with wage frictions some wages in existing matches are unchanged leading to a decrease in separations.
 Then, since the incumbent wage affects job separations, employment is affected.
 Thus, to only focus on wage setting for new hires is not enough in this framework in order to fully capture the link between wage-setting rigidities and unemployment volatility.

 To provide evidence on the link between separations and incumbent wages, we rely on linked Swedish employer-employee microdata.
 We show theoretically that if incumbent workers' wages are flexible there should be no relationship between the firm wage and separations conditional on the marginal revenue product of the firm and the workers' outside option.
-In contrast, the data give stark evidence for a strong positive conditional relationship as expected when incumbent worker wages are rigid.
+In contrast, when relying on an IV strategy based on covariation in incumbent worker wages over time, the data provides robust and stark evidence for a positive conditional relationship as expected when incumbent worker wages are rigid.
 This finding is thus in line with the literature studying the cyclicality of wages documenting wage rigidities in incumbents' wages; see Pissarides (2009) for an overview of this large literature.
 In a similar vein, Schmeider and Von Wachter (2010) provide evidence that workers with higher wages due to past favorable labor market conditions face higher risk of job loss in U.S. data.
 Earlier work by Card (1990) also points to that preset wages have an allocative effect.
+Related to this literature, Mueller (2017) reports that the share of unemployed with a high wage in their previous position increase in recession and that this is driven by a relatively higher cyclicality of separations for high-wage workers.